 Although mobile app icon might be physically small, optimization of this product page element normally has a positive effect on each step of a user’s journey in the App Store.
 In fact, a mobile app icon is the only graphic asset that’s shown on the category page.

-While 65% of App Store downloads come directly from searches, one of the best ways to find out how well your mobile app icon stands out from the crowd is by testing your variations on the category page.
+While 65% of App Store downloads come directly from searches (this is why app store SEO is very important), one of the best ways to find out how well your mobile app icon stands out from the crowd is by testing your variations on the category page.

 That’s what the developers from Darby did with their ‘How To Videos’ app.
 Their original mobile app icon felt a bit off and slightly misleading so they decided to test it against competitors in the lifestyle category.